gilnam74/vex-sneppet/Programming-basics.md

 // Run Hello World functiion
 printHello();
 ```
+Where:
-Where "string" is data type that function returns, "printHello" is function name and `printf('Hello, World!')` is a code of our function which consist of one command `printf()` recieving "Hello, World!" string as an argument.
+- "string" is data type that function returns,
+- "printHello" is function name,
+- `printf('Hello, World!')` is a code of our function which consist of one command `printf()` recieving "Hello, World!" string as an argument.

 ## Loops